Last Updated on

 This condition may cause high blood pressure and protein in the urine during pregnancy.
 In the absence of proper treatment, preeclampsia may cause preterm deliveries.

-This is a very rare but a life-threatening disorder that comprises three conditions.
+This is a very rare but life-threatening disorder that comprises three conditions.
 Where H stands for Haemolysis or breaking of red blood cells, EL stands of elevated liver enzymes, and LP stands for low levels of platelets.
 Together all these conditions may cause premature delivery.

 Infections of the Genitals